Randomized Adversarial Style Perturbations for Domain Generalization: Proposed Approach

 \subsection{Randomized Adversarial Style Perturbations (RASP)}

-RASP augments the styles of features in each block of a network, employs the style-augmented examples for adversarial training, and enhances the robustness of the trained model to the features regardless of their styles.
-While the existing style perturbation methods~\cite{zhou2021domain, nuriel2021permuted, kang2022style} are helpful for learning style-agnostic feature extractors, we argue that the target direction in style augmentation is critical for training domain-agnostic models using a limited number of examples with new styles while simply generating diverse but pointless data is suboptimal for training models.
-The style augmentation given by RASP generates the examples that meet the following three desirable properties: prediction disturbance, plausibility, and style diversity as follows.
-First, the augmented data disturb predictions of the network under being trained while we learn the model not to be deceived by them.
-Second, since the proposed algorithm augments an example towards a target class different from its ground-truth, the generated sample is prone to be more plausible than the counterparts without concrete target directions.
+The proposed method augments the styles of features in each block of a network, employs the style-augmented examples for adversarial training, and improves the robustness of the trained model to the features regardless of their styles.
+While the existing style perturbation methods~\cite{zhou2021domain, nuriel2021permuted, kang2022style} are helpful for learning style-agnostic feature extractors, we argue that simply generating diverse examples is suboptimal for training models and that the target direction in style augmentation is critical for training domain-agnostic models using a limited number of data with new styles.

-In addition to the target selection strategy, we adopt a threshold $\tau$ to terminate the RASP iterations when the confidence of the ground-truth label falls below the threshold; it ensures augmented styles are within the range for those of realistic images.
-Last, our augmentation strategy might weaken style diversity but this limitation is alleviated by randomizing target classes.
+RASP generates examples that meet two desirable properties---style difficulty and plausibility.
+First, the augmentation process is conducted in a way that provides challenging styles, to prevent the model trained with the styles from being deceived by the unexpected distribution shifts.
+Second, since the proposed algorithm perturbs an example towards one of the target classes other than its ground-truth, the generated examples tend to be more realistic than those obtained by simply reducing the score corresponding to the ground-truth label.
+In addition to the target selection strategy, we adopt a threshold to terminate the RASP iterations when the prediction score for the ground-truth label falls below the threshold; it ensures that the augmented styles are within the desired range aligned with realistic images.